wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 The XProc feature in play here is called the [default readable port](https://spec.xproc.org/3.0/xproc/#connecting-the-drp).
 The concept is simple.
 Any step with a primary input port that is not connected explicitly is bound to the primary output of the immediately preceding step.

-This works well, with the caveat that steps that have no input ports don’t connect like this, even when given in sequence - and steps with no output ports can’t be connected as inputs at all.
+This works well, with the caveat that steps that have no input ports don't connect like this, even when given in sequence - and steps with no output ports can't be connected as inputs at all.
 Know your steps.

 ?src/moresteps.xpl?